jay5oh33rn/FHIR-Works-2024/README.md

 # Aura Mind Project Introduction

 Aura Mind is our project to help people with mental health care using the NHS app.
-It adds a new part to the app for mental health.
-Users can manage appointments, talk directly to health care teams, and use an AI chatbot, Aura Mind, for quick advice.
-The chatbot checks on users and alerts health teams if needed.
+It adds a new mental health section to the app.
+Users can manage appointments, talk directly to healthcare teams, and use an AI chatbot, Aura Mind, for quick advice.
+The chatbot checks on users and alerts healthcare teams if needed.
 Our goal is to make getting help easier and faster.

 **Team Members:**
 - Simran Goel (simran.goel.23@ucl.ac.uk)